databrary/design/overview.md

 #### Participant?

-In general participants are treated as anonymous entities associated with a single acquisition.
+In general participants are treated as anonymous entities associated with a single slot.
 Eventually, Labnanny may wish to provide more recruiting and scheduling functionality, however this is potentially a very complex component that would should avoid for the time being.

-The best practice would be to completely separate the concept of participant for Labnanny from those participants in acquisitions, so that there are no links between them.
+The best practice would be to completely separate the concept of participant for Labnanny from those participants in slots, so that there are no links between them.
 A best case would if Labnanny information is stored in a local application or appliance, that this is never sent to Databrary.
-Participant data from Labnanny may be used, carefully and selectively, to automatically fill in participant acquisition data, but this must be limited to gender, age/birthdate, demographic information.
+Participant data from Labnanny may be used, carefully and selectively, to automatically fill in participant slot data, but this must be limited to gender, age/birthdate, demographic information.

-Longitudinal experiments may also wish to explicitly maintain the association between identical participants in different acquisitions (studies?).
+Longitudinal experiments may also wish to explicitly maintain the association between identical participants in different slots (studies?).

 #### IRB protocol?